Facets of God Displayed in the Hebrew Aleph-Bet: Dalet, Hey, and Vav

 "Dalet" (ד) is the fourth letter of the Hebrew Aleph-Bet and is a picture of a door.

-Jesus revealed Himself as "the door" in John chapter 10 in reference to Himself being the point of entrance, the one and only true path to the spiritual sheepfold of salvation protection and provision.
+Jesus revealed Himself as "the door" in John chapter 10.
+This was in reference to Himself being the point of entrance, the one and only true path to the spiritual sheepfold of salvation protection and provision.

 I am the door.
 If anyone enters by Me, he will be saved, and will go in and out and find pasture.

 — John 10:9

-The concept of a door in reference to this letter suggests a specific path or a way into the presence of the Father.
+The concept of a door, in reference to this letter, suggests a specific path or way into the presence of the Father.

 Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.

 — John 14:6

-Jesus being the way shows us that "the way" is through a death, burial, and resurrection to a new life with Him that ushers us into the life of salvation.
+Jesus in being "the way" shows us that "the way" is through death, burial, and resurrection to a new life with Him that ushers us into the life of salvation.